chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 `flipperFlop/appreciation/nice` is the sound file `nice.ogg` inside the folder `appreciation/` which has a parent folder of `flipperFlop`.

-The `name` field should be a human readable name in English.
+The `name` field is a properly Title Case capitalized name.
+This is in English.
+If this is syllabic (part of a longer sound cue), you should add a hyphen with spaces surrounding it to break up words.
+The program will automatically convert these into newlines. **Do not use newline characters.**
+Example (First Contact): `alien - 1`, `alien - 2`, etc.

 ---